AnasBrital98/AutoEncoders/README.md

 **II.
 Convolution AutoEncoder Using Keras on Mnist DataSet .**

-Our Convolution AutoEncoder Architecture can be seen as bellow :
+Our Convolution AutoEncoder Architecture can be seen as below :

 <div align="center" >
 <img src="resources/Conv_AutoEncoder.svg" width="800" height="300">
 </div>

-The Code Is Represented as bellow :
+The Code Is Represented as below :

 ```python
 import matplotlib.pyplot as plt